bretkikehara/openshift-sonatype-nexus-jetty/README.md

 	NEXUS_CONTEXT_PATH
 	NEXUS_WORK
 	NEXUS_HOME
+	_JAVA_OPTIONS

 When running the Sonatype Nexus application, anything that is printed to the System.out is captured in the `$OPENSHIFT_DIY_LOG_DIR/out.log` file.
+I also remove the nexus logs directory and replace it with a link to the `$OPENSHIFT_DIY_LOG_DIR` directory

 ### Stop Hook